Tua Tagovailoa Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Season Stats

-- He also has 90 rushing yards on 37 carries with three touchdowns, averaging 5.6 yards per game.
+- He's also contributed on the ground, with 90 rushing yards (5.6 ypg) on 37 carries with three rushing touchdowns.

-- The Dolphins have run 59.8% passing plays and 40.2% rushing plays this season.
-They rank 24th in the NFL in scoring.
+- The Dolphins, who rank 24th in the NFL in points scored, have attempted a pass 59.8% of the time while opting for the ground attack 40.2% of the time.

-- Tagovailoa has attempted 49 of his 366 passes in the red zone, accounting for 36.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Tagovailoa's matchup with the Patriots.